delhoume/byoncama/README.md

 Gallica provides an IIIF interface (https://api.bnf.fr/fr/api-iiif-de-recuperation-des-images-de-gallica)

-The Gallica IIIF download API is very unreliable, with huge starting delays and connection errors.
+The Gallica IIIF download API is very unreliable, with huge starting delays and connection errors.TT here eems to be a daily limit in number of requests too.

 There are two ways you can download the images